-The Job of a Certified Nursing Assistant
+The Function of a Nursing Assistant

-- Furnishing basic services to patients
+- Furnishing basic care to patients

-- Checking patient’s vital signs
+- Measuring patient’s vital signs

 - Maintaining a record of patient’s health status

 CNAs might also practice in Sulphur OK nursing homes or long term care facilities.
 In those settings, nursing assistants are more engaged in supporting patients with their Activities of Daily Living (ADL).
 ADLs are defined as routine activities that the majority of people carry out daily without help, such as eating, dressing, or using the washroom.
 Nursing assistants typically build more of a bond with these types of patients since they usually reside in the facilities for extensive time frames.
 Often, they can become the channel between the patient and the balance of the medical staff thanks to their familiarity with their charges.
 Consequently, the CNA’s knowledge can be a significant resource for preparing the proper care and treatment of long term care patients.